deepak4566/Docker/volumes.md

 2. Bind Directory on a host as a Mount

-### Note - bind mounts are not much used now a days so we will implement only volume and mount volumes to container
+# Note - bind mounts are not much used now a days so we will implement only volume and mount volumes to container

-### Volumes
+### Volumes and Volumes implementation

 Volumes aims to solve the same problem by providing a way to store data on the host file system, separate from the container's file system, so that the data can persist even if the container is deleted and recreated.